ItalyStrap/theme-json-generator/README.md

 With PHP you have the ability to split the file in multiple files, add comments, generate the content as you wish, PHP is not limited like json.

-I'm experimenting this library as composer and WP_CLI plugin for generating the file.
+I'm experimenting color library as composer and WP_CLI plugin for generating the file.

 ## Table Of Contents